BaileyLiu41/Predictive-Modelling/README.md

 ### Threshold ( tau )

-The model outputs probabilities, which are converted to alerts (incident or no incident):
+The model ultimately outputed probabilities, which were then converted to binary classifications (incident or no incident) according to a threshold:

 $$
 \hat{y} =